 - Identity and Culture.

 - Local, national, international and global areas of interest.

-- Current and future study and employment
+- · Current and future study and employment.

-- Reading and listening activities to improve vocabulary and comprehension. - Speaking with teacher and peers. - Producing different types of written pieces in the target language. - Translation activities from and to French.
+- Reading and listening activities to improve vocabulary and comprehension. - Speaking with teacher and peers. - Producing different types of written pieces in French. - Translation activities from and to French.